-This report and all fieldwork have been conducted in accordance with both the English Heritage guidelines outlined in the document: Geophysical Survey in Archaeological Field Evaluation, 2008 and with the Institute for Archaeologists document Standard and Guidance for Archaeological Geophysical Survey.
+This report and all fieldwork have been conducted in accordance with both the English Heritage guidelines outlined in the document: Geophysical Survey in Archaeological Field Evaluation, 2008 and with the Chartered Institute for Archaeologists document Standard and Guidance for Archaeological Geophysical Survey.

-Given the potential for prehistoric and Romano-British features identified by previous surveys, detailed magnetic survey (gradiometry) was used as an efficient and effective method of locating archaeological anomalies.
-More information regarding this technique is included in Appendix A.
+Given the potential for buried wall features, GPR was used as an efficient and effective method of locating archaeological anomalies.
+In additional detailed magnetic survey (gradiometry) was used to give the best view of existing anomalies.
+More information regarding these techniques is included in Appendix A.